koush/docs.scrypted.app/homekit.md

 ### Recommendation

-* If your camera is H265 only and the codec can not be changed, consider using HKSV3.
+* If your camera supports H264 only on all streams, stay on Legacy HKSV for better performance.
-* If your camera supports H264 only on all streams, stay on Legacy HKSV.
+* If your camera is H265 only and the codec can not be changed, migrate to HKSV3 to avoid transcoding.
-* Otherwise, if your camera codecs can't be changed to a single uniform codec, stay on Legacy HKSV.
+* Otherwise, if your camera codecs can't be changed to a single uniform codec (such as Reolink cameras that use H265 main and H264 substream), stay on Legacy HKSV.

 ### Choosing HKSV Version